Revival of quantum correlations without system-environment back-action: Introduction

+Understanding the dynamics of correlations in quantum systems is essential for quantum information and quantum computation \cite{nielsenchuang,eberly2009Science}, and this has been thoroughly investigated for quantum systems in quantum environments.
+In this paper, we look at the behavior of correlations for the case when the environment is modelled as classical, and when the environment is unaffected by the system dynamics.
+This implies that there can be no back-action on the system via the environment.

-Understanding the dynamics of correlations in quantum systems is essential for quantum information and quantum computation \cite{nielsenchuang,eberly2009Science}.
-However, sometimes only parts of the total correlations may be relevant.
-In particular, it is important to characterize, via appropriate quantifiers, the quantum and classical parts of the correlations \cite{Zurek2001PRL,vedral2001JPA}.
-The quantum part of the correlations, as quantified by quantum discord, includes not only entanglement but also correlations that may occur in separable states.
-The dynamics of entanglement in bipartite open quantum systems and its dependence on the interaction with quantum environments, with the appearance of phenomena such as sudden death, revivals and trapping, can be considered well understood in general \cite{yu2004PRL,bellomo2007PRL,bellomo2008trapping}.
+Sometimes only parts of the total correlations may be relevant.
+In particular, one can characterize, via appropriate quantifiers, the quantum and classical parts of the correlations \cite{Zurek2001PRL,vedral2001JPA}.
+The quantum part of the correlations, quantified by quantum discord, includes not only entanglement but also correlations that may occur in separable states.
+For bipartite open quantum systems in quantum environments, entanglement may display phenomena such as sudden death, revivals and trapping \cite{yu2004PRL,bellomo2007PRL,bellomo2008trapping}.
 Revivals of entanglement, after finite time periods when it completely disappears, can be expected when either direct two-qubit interactions \cite{horodecki2001PRA,tanas2006} or indirect effective interaction are present, as in the case of two qubits in a common quantum reservoir \cite{mazzola2009PRA}.
-This is because interactions among quantum systems can create or destroy correlations.
-Revivals may also occur for noninteracting qubits in independent quantum environments and are shown to be related to the non-Markovian nature of the environments \cite{bellomo2007PRL,bellomo2008PRA}.
-Recently, attention has been moved to the dynamics of correlations other than entanglement in the presence of either Markovian \cite{werlang2009PRA} and non-Markovian \cite{fanchini2010PRA} quantum environments.
-A peculiar aspect of the dynamics of these correlations is that, even when total correlations behave in a regular way, both classical correlations and quantum discord may remain frozen for finite time intervals \cite{mazzola2010PRL}.
+This is because interactions among quantum systems can create or destroy correlations, in particular, quantum correlations.
+Revivals may also occur for noninteracting qubits in independent quantum environments and have then been related to the non-Markovian nature of the environments \cite{bellomo2007PRL,bellomo2008PRA}.
+Recently, attention has been moved to the dynamics of correlations other than entanglement in the presence of either Markovian \cite{werlang2009PRA} and non-Markovian \cite{fanchini2010PRA,wang2010PRA} quantum environments.
+A peculiar aspect of the dynamics of these correlations is that even when total correlations behave in a regular way, both classical correlations and quantum discord may remain frozen for finite time intervals \cite{mazzola2010PRL}.